 In 2015 the Government committed an additional $100 million to develop new HealthOne facilities, enhance existing facilities or develop information and communications technology.
 The new and updated facilities are currently in the planning phase.

 The Guidelines for Developing HealthOne NSW Services provide a guide for Local Health Districts and their partners who are interested in developing integrated primary and community health services.
 These guidelines bring together, in a single document, the set of objectives, features, enablers and case studies required for developing successful HealthOne NSW services.

 The five objectives of HealthOne NSW are to:

-The key features of HealthOne NSW services that distinguish them from other primary and community health services are:
+The key features of HealthOne NSW services are:

 The range of primary health care services provided by a HealthOne NSW service is determined at an early stage in the planning and development of the site, in consultation with clients and the local community.